 The 2011 Methodist Conference made an official Conference Statement on climate change, based on the report and study guide ‘Hope in God’s Future’ which sets out the position of the Baptist Union, the Methodist Church and the United Reformed Church on climate change.

 At the 2011 Yearly Meeting Gathering, Quakers in Britain made a corporate commitment to become a low-carbon, sustainable community and the Quaker Living Witness project supports this.
-The website includes a sustainability toolkit, an online climate impact calculator, a quarterly newsletter quarterly newsletter ‘earthQuaker’, plus a range of published material.
+The website includes a sustainability toolkit, a quarterly newsletter quarterly newsletter ‘earthQuaker’, plus a range of other material.

 A network of the Religious Society of Friends (Quakers) in North America.